-Partners who’ve recently made the devastating discovery that their husband has been having affairs, hiring prostitutes or spending hours looking at pornography and masturbating sometimes come into my office saying:
+Betrayed partners who’ve recently made the devastating discovery that their spouse has been having affairs, hiring prostitutes or spending hours looking at pornography and masturbating sometimes come into my office saying:

 The idea is that the “sex addict” label lets him off the hook, renders him not responsible in some way, or gives him license to get away with something.
 Nothing could be further from the truth!